LauriESB/survey-form-freecodecamp/README.md

 <br>
 <br>

-This is a repository made to track the result of the first required project of FreeCodeCamp Responsive Web Design course.
+This is a repository made to upload my result of the first required project of FreeCodeCamp Responsive Web Design course.

 ## Goal